Coencidental/My-Terminal-Application/README.md

 ## Design and Planning process

-When first approaching this project, I found it initially difficult to conceive of something that was within the confines of my ability, while simultaneously not sacrificing creativity.
+When first approaching this project, I found it initially difficult to conceive of something that was both within the confines of my ability, and simultaneously not sacrificing creativity.

+My first priority was to analyse what features I was going to require out of my program foremost, and genuine user interactivity quickly became the dominant factor in whether I was satisfied with my concept or not.

+As described in the idea/project motivation discussion, I arrived at my idea of a time based interaction game, and snap was the most suitable/realistically achievable project for this category.

+To test the concept and experiment with how it is that I can process input, I created a first draft build, and used this as reference when trying to recreate individual elements of the gameplay later on in my revised, reformatted build.

+In developing and reformatting this idea, I created a flowchart to break down the logic flow throughout my revised application.

 ![Overall gameplay logical processes breakdown](https://raw.githubusercontent.com/Coencidental/My-Terminal-Application/master/Documentation/DevPlan.png)

 ## Testing